gdoukas1/Data_Engineering_Lab/Project_2/readme.md

-Project for the 2nd phase of Cataschevastica
+Implementation of the 2nd phase of Cataschevastica